Bishop Gerow leaves legacy – a century and beyond

 After the grand liturgy, the young bishop spent a few weeks tying up some loose ends in his hometown, then headed for his new diocese on Nov.
 11, by way of New Orleans.
 Following a visit with Archbishop John Shaw, Gerow, the Archbishop, and the delegation from Mobile boarded a special midnight train to his new diocese.

 Bishop Richard Oliver Gerow reviews materials in the original archives vault in Natchez with Msgr.
 Daniel O’Beirne circa 1940.
-Bishop Gerow was the fourth bishop of the diocese, serving from 1924-1966, while Msgr.
+Bishop Gerow was the seventh bishop of the diocese, serving from 1924-1966, while Msgr.
 O’Beirne was diocesan chancellor from 1927-41.
 (Photo from archives)

 The Illinois Central Sleeper arrived in Brookhaven a little before 5 a.m. on Wednesday, Nov.
 12. The new bishop was met by a delegation from St. Francis, the local parish, where he celebrated his first Mass in the diocese.
 A transfer train from Natchez arrived at 8 a.m. in Brookhaven carrying a large delegation from the See City.
 Bishop Gerow and his entourage boarded the train and arrived in Natchez at 10 a.m. to a warm welcome from the town.